-If the equipment has an operator position, the measurements should be performed at that position.
-If there is more than one operator position, the measurements described below should be performed at the operator position with the highest A-weighted sound pressure level.
+If the equipment has an operator position, the measurements shall be performed at the operator position.
+If there is more than one operator position, the measurements described below shall be performed at the operator position with the highest A-weighted sound pressure level.

-If the equipment has no operator position, the measurements should be performed at the bystander position with the highest A-weighted emission sound pressure level and at all other bystander positions having A-weighted emission sound pressure levels within 0,5 dB of it to determine the tone-to-noise ratios, $\Delta L$ (see D.5).
+If the equipment has no operator position, the measurements shall be performed at the bystander position with the highest A-weighted sound pressure level and at all other bystander positions having A-weighted sound pressure levels within 0,5 dB of it to determine the tone-to-noise ratios or prominence ratios.

-For sub-assemblies which will be installed in table top products, the sub-assembly should be installed in the centre of a standard test table and isolated from the surface by three or four elastomeric feet, approximately 12 mm high.
-For sub-assemblies which will be installed in other enclosures or racks, the sub-assembly should be installed as in 5.1.7.
-For sub-assemblies which will be installed in equipment with a defined operator position, this operator position should be used for the sub-assembly measurement, otherwise, the measurements should be performed as described in the preceding paragraph.
+For sub-assemblies that will be installed in table top products, the sub-assembly shall be installed in the centre of a standard test table and isolated from the surface by three or four elastomeric feet, approximately 12 mm high.
+For sub-assemblies that will be installed in other enclosures or racks, the sub-assembly shall be installed as in 5.1.7.
+The microphone position shall be 1,20 m $\pm$ 0,03 m above the floor and 0,50 m $\pm$ 0,03 m horizontally from the projection of the reference box enclosing the sub-assembly, as in Figure 1d.
+For sub-assemblies that will be installed in equipment with a defined operator position, this operator position shall instead be used for the sub-assembly measurement.